 3. Barista FIRE

-Individuals achieve enough savings to cover most expenses but work part-time to fill financial gaps or maintain engagement.
+Individuals achieve enough savings to cover most expenses but work part-time (such as a barista job) to fill financial gaps or maintain engagement.
 Barista FIRE combines partial financial independence with part-time work.

 Example: Someone might save enough to cover 70% of expenses and work part-time to cover the remaining 30%.